 - Two drivers changing into the same lane

 - Hydroplaning on wet or icy roads

 What Should You Do After a Sideswipe Accident?

 - First and foremost, NEVER agree to NOT call the police.
 Call the police and have a report made no matter what the driver who hit you says they are going to do.
-This way you find out exactly whether the other driver is going to be honest or not before the scene is cleared and evidence is gone.
+This way you find out exactly whether the other driver will be honest or not before the scene is cleared and evidence is gone.

 - Second, get photos of the damage to the vehicles.
-Sometimes you can tell the direction of the impact from photos.
+Sometimes you can tell the direction of the impact by looking at photos.
 This may help you prove who changed into whose lane causing the sideswipe collision.

 - Fifth, seek medical care for your injuries.
 If you are seriously injured, have someone else do the above four things for you if possible while you get the care you need.

 - Lastly, contact a lawyer immediately if you have injuries.
 Time is often of the essence in these cases.
 A lawyer may be able to get a statement from the other driver admitting fault before he changes his story if this is a concern or gets additional evidence by visiting the scene and/or vehicles.